How To Make Breakfast Pizza

 Casey’s General Store Breakfast Pizza

-The premise of breakfast pizza is a pizza topped with standard breakfast fare.
-Ours gets sausage, hash browns, and scrambled eggs, but you can easily swap the sausage for cooked bacon or leave off the hash browns.
+So how do you make a pizza for breakfast?
+The answer is the simple one you’re expecting: Top it with standard breakfast fare, but do it with some finesse.
+Ours gets sausage, hash browns, and scrambled eggs because it’s hearty, delicious, and reheats well.
 This recipe reads long, but you can make the cheese sauce, cook the sausage and eggs, and grate the cheese the night before and just assemble the pizza the next day.

 - Cheese sauce: You can make the cheese sauce the night before and store it in an airtight container.
 Or feel free to use a prepared product such as Cheese-Wiz instead.